Do hydrogen fuel cell cars have a bright future?

 With 5 minutes for a refueling of 500, 800 or later even more kilometers, you can refuel much faster with a hydrogen vehicle than with a battery electric vehicle.

 It takes another 5 to 10 minutes for a fuel pump to be ready for refueling after one or a few refueling operations, i.e. until the charging pressure is built up again.
 This means that only four to six cars per hour can be refueled at one pump.
-But for the foreseeable future, that’s still faster than charging a BEV for 500 km.
+But for the foreseeable future, this is still faster than charging a BEV for 500 km.

 One future disadvantage should not be overlooked.
 It will hardly be possible to charge FCEVs faster in ten years than today.
 It will take 10 minutes even then.
 In ten years, it will be possible to charge BEVs much faster than today.
 So the lead is melting away.
 Solid-state batteries with 500 km charge in five minutes are still somewhat speculative, so we’ll leave them out here.